What is a good UCAT® (UKCAT) score?

 Each year, the average UCAT score fluctuates.
-For 2018 entry, the average score was 621 (or scaled 2485), a good score above 650 and an excellent score above 700.
 Generally speaking, achieving above the average score should be enough to progress your application to the next stage, but this is heavily dependent on which medical school you apply to and the rest of your application.

 Our UCAT course options remain completely relevant and test-like and will continue supporting students to score-higher on test day!